 Baby potatoes: I’m using fingerling Yukon gold potatoes for this recipe, then will be steaming them in the Instant Pot.

 Cheese: I’m using a Mexican fiesta cheese blend, but other great options are your choice of cheddar, Monterey Jack, or pepper Jack.
-You can also sprinkle some freshly grated Parmesan cheese for extra flavour!
+You can also sprinkle some freshly grated Parmesan cheese for extra flavor!

 Olive oil and butter: Melt the butter, and then mix them together.
 Add the seasoning directly in this mixture to coat over the potatoes.